-Yes, you heard right.
-Set aside some of that money for a splurge to congratulate yourself for getting through another tax season.
-Date night for two?
-Family day at an amusement park?
-Refunds can help you spend on something fun without having to dip into your everyday budget to pay for it.
-In fact, whenever you receive any sort of windfall, consider setting a percentage aside for fun spending so that you get to enjoy some of that money now, in addition to using it for other goals.
+Yes, you read that right.
+Setting aside a portion of your refund for a splurge is not only well-deserved, it can also help you stay on track with your other goals.
+So whether that means a fancy dinner for your next date night or an outing with friends, your refund can be used for something fun without having to dip into your everyday budget.
+In fact, whenever you receive any sort of windfall, consider setting a percentage aside for discretionary spending so that you get to enjoy some of that money now, in addition to using it for other goals.

-A tax refund is a great opportunity to finally start saving for that big thing you’ve been dreaming about.
-For instance, maybe it’s been years since you've had a trip abroad with the family and you’re itching to hit the Swiss Alps.
-Maybe you’ve been thinking about moving from your starter home to your dream house.
-Or maybe you just need to boost your emergency fund so you’re not caught off guard by a surprise expense.
+A tax refund can be a great way to start saving for a bigger goal.
+For instance, maybe you've been itching to take a trip abroad, or have been thinking about upgrading from your starter home to your dream house.
+Or maybe you just need to boost your emergency fund so you’re prepared for any unexpected expenses.

-Whatever the goal, the first step is setting aside some money for it.
-If your goal is short-term, meaning you think you may need to access your money within a few months or years, consider putting your goal money into a high-yield savings account, where it’ll be easier to access when you need it.
-(Just consider making it separate from the bank where you hold your primary checking account, so you won’t be as tempted to transfer money from your savings to your checking.)
+Whatever the goal, the first step is to set aside some money for it.
+If it’s a short-term goal, meaning something you want to accomplish within a few months or years, consider putting your goal money into a high-yield savings account where it’ll be easier to access when you need it.
+(Consider making it separate from the bank where you hold your primary checking account, so you won’t be as tempted to transfer money from your savings to your checking.)

-If you’re saving for something long term, like a down payment on a bigger home you may want to buy in the next 10 years, consider saving for it in an investment account, where your money can potentially grow faster with the help of the markets.
-A financial advisor can also help you figure out the best way to save and grow your money based on your goals and timeline.
+If you’re saving for a long-term goal, like a down payment on a bigger home that you may want to buy in the next 10 years, consider saving for it in an investment account, where your money can potentially grow faster with the help of the markets.
+A financial advisor can help you determine the best way to save and grow your money based on your goals and timeline.

-Let’s say you have a $2,900 balance on a credit card that charges a 20 percent annual percentage rate, and you’ve been paying $200 a month toward it.
+Let’s say you have a $2,900 balance on a credit card that charges a 20 percent annual percentage rate, and you’ve been putting $200 a month toward paying it down.
 If you decide to use your refund to pay off the balance all at once, you’ll be saving yourself 17 months of payments and $447 in total interest.
 Plus, you’ll have $200 each month to use for something else.

-But even if you decide to put just $500 of your refund money toward that balance, you’ll be shaving three months off your payoff timeline and nearly $150 off your total interest paid.
-That’s still money that can be freed up to put toward other, more fun goals.
+Even if you decide to put just $500 of your refund money toward that balance, you’ll be shaving off three months from your payoff timeline, and nearly $150 off your total interest paid.
+That’s money that can be freed up to put toward other, more fun goals.

-You’re likely already putting money away in a 401(k) or IRA.
-But it never hurts to give your nest egg a little more padding.
-That’s because the earlier you start saving, the longer you can take advantage of compound growth.
-For instance, if you’ve got $20,000 in an IRA that grows at a hypothetical 6 percent a year, in 20 years you’ll have more than $64,000 in that account, even if you never add to it again.
+If you have $20,000 in an IRA that grows at a hypothetical 6 percent a year, in 20 years you’ll have more than $64,000 in that account, even if you never add to it again.
 But if you bump that amount up to $22,000, you’ll have more than $70,500 over that same time frame.